masc-ucsc/livehd/docs/projects.md

 * Estimate clock gating efficiency, recommend clock gating points after dynamic run
 * Read liberty for power and have some approximate model for interconnect.
 The idea is good average out, not exact per cell.

-## Liberty/LEF/DEF
+## Liberty

-Liberty, LEF, and DEF are de-factor industry standards.
+Liberty is de-factor industry standards.
 The goal is to parse them and populate the graph library accordingly.

 Dependence: none

 Main features:

-* Liberty, LEF, and DEF are standard EDA file formats.
-We have some "read" pass in lgraph.
+* Liberty.
+We have some "read" pass in lgraph
-* Capacity to read/write the three formats (load/save)
-* Create an object to hide the interface with a C++17 iterator.
+* Create an object to hide the interface with a C++17 iterator
-* Capacity to merge many files in the same object (inou_lef, inou_def, inout_liberty)
+* Capacity to merge many files in the same object (inou_liberty)
 * The read formats should be backed with mmap_lib (zero load time).
 Single per lgdb directory
 * Multithread ready (infrequent update, frequent read)
 * Unit tests for correctness and performance
-* Populate subgraphs for Liberty and LEF
-* Create connectivity for LEF/DEF
-* Export LEF/DEF and liberty from internal DB.
-E.g: read several liberty, and then export a single one which is the aggregated.
-* LEF/DEF export can be tagged for a color

-## ASIC Analytical Placer

-Implement an analytical placer that should work with ASIC.
-The idea is to share functionality with rippleFPGA, but to have a separate code too.
-E.g: FLOP clustering does not make sensor for FPGAs.

-Dependence: Rapidwright, RippleFPGA
+* Wrapper to get timing for cells considering load

+## FPGA Legalization

+Legalize FPGA cell/LUT placement.

+Dependence: FPGA Placer and RapidWright

 Main features:

-* ASIC targets
-* Flop Clustering: "Flip-ﬂop Clustering by Weighted K-means Algorithm"
-* Use global router to be routing aware (maybe the RippleFPGA can leverage this too)
-* Overall flow based on: "BonnPlace: A Self-Stabilizing Placement Framework"

-Common goals with RippleFPGA:

-* If floorplaner is there, leverage floorplan, but fo not assume shape (square) in contour.
-Allow to place around each floorplan area (amorphous.
-A center of gravity per floorplan block)
-* Use timing in feedback
-* Use SuperSCS semidefinite
-* To allow fast incremental placement.
-Allow to do analytical over subset of design, and other areas are fixed (legalization to handle)
-* Critical paths are aligned
-* Support "annotations"
-    * Relative place (left/right/top/bottom)
-    * Alignment (true/false)
-    * Close by (add anchor)

-## Legalization

-Legalize ASIC/FPGA cell/LUT placement.

-Dependence: Rapidwright

-Main features:

-* Based on " A Fast, Robust Network Flow-based Standard-Cell Legalization Method for Minimizing Maximum Movement" but applied to ASIC and FPGA
+* Based on "A Fast, Robust Network Flow-based Standard-Cell Legalization Method for Minimizing Maximum Movement" but applied to FPGA
 * Handle incremental.
 Only marked blocks need to be legalized.
 Already legalized blocks should not move (faster incremental that avoids re-routing blocks)
 * Handle macros (SRAMs, DSPs, ....) that can have floating or fix location

-## Placer simulation annealing

-Implement a simulation annealing placer that should work with FPGA/ASIC.

-Dependence: Rapidwright

-Main features:

-* FPGA and ASIC targets
+* Handle packing and clock domains
-* Can have many constraints:
-    * cluster flops
-    * Timing
-    * pin aligment
-    * favour structure
-    * Easy to add extra rules
-* It should be slow than analytical, but to speedup the search, it can start with an analitical place design.
-* Support "annotations"
-    * Relative place (left/right/top/bottom)
-    * Alignment (true/false)
-    * Close by (add anchor)

 ## Floorplanner